How to Create Dynamic List in Excel Based on Criteria (3 Ways)

 What Is a Dynamic List in Excel?

-Now if you change the marks of Jennifer Marlo from 68 to 58, and add a new student called Ross Smith with marks 81 in the table, the list will adjust itself automatically.
+If you change the marks of Jennifer Marlo from 68 to 58 and add a new student called Ross Smith with a score of 81 in the table, the list will adjust itself automatically.

 A Dynamic List in Excel